ditsionou/cmssw/DPGAnalysis/HGCalTools/test/README.md

 # DPGAnalysis/HGCalTools

+Install on top of 13x with `git cms-checkout-topic CMS-HGCAL:13x_hgcalprod`

 ## Local production scripts

 These scripts run with HTCondor at CERN.
 The base script can be run as